khan01/opensource/README.md

 <h2>ERP - CRM</h2>
 <ul>
+   <li><a href="https://twenty.com/">Twenty</a> - Building a modern alternative to Salesforce, powered by the community.</li>
+   <li><a href="https://www.nocobase.com/">NoCoBase</a> - NocoBase is an extensibility-first, open-source no-code/low-code platform for building business applications and enterprise solutions.</li>
    <li><a href="https://suitecrm.com/">SuiteCRM</a> - A widely used fork of SugarCRM, offering extensive features for sales automation, marketing, and customer support.</li>
    <li><a href="https://www.odoo.com/">Odoo</a> - Known as an ERP, Odoo includes a powerful CRM module that integrates with various business applications.</li>
    <li><a href="https://www.espocrm.com/">EspoCRM</a> - A user-friendly CRM with features for managing sales, marketing, and customer support, focused on customization and usability.</li>